anemos-io/metastore/docs/tutorial.md

 ### Simple registry update

-First of all it's important to know that metastore does not work with the textual prepresentation of protobuf, but with it's binary counterpart (see [Architecture](architecture.md)) called a FileDescriptorSet.
+First of all it's important to know that metastore does not work with the textual representation of protobuf, but with it's binary counterpart (see [Architecture](architecture.md)) called a FileDescriptorSet.
 Getting this form is done through compiling them to the binary form through `protoc` or other means (later will introduce `metastep`.
 For now we have pre-compiled binary examples